 Costs / Funding Source

-EU INTERREG IV A ‘Two Seas’ Cross-border Cooperation Programme 2007-2013 and part-financed by the European Union (European Regional Development Fund)
+EU INTERREG IV A ‘Two Seas’ Cross-border Cooperation Programme 2007-2013 and part-financed by the European Union (European Regional Development Fund).
+Direct costs of its elaboration are unknown.

 Coordination Centre on Integrated Coastal Zone Management in Belgium